White Pass Ski Area: Alpine skiing

-The mountain has six chairlifts: two high speed quads, a fixed-grip quad, a triple, and two doubles.
-It also includes two surface lifts: a platter lift and a magic carpet for beginning skiers.
-There is a terrain park located on Rib Eye off the Basin Quad that regularly features rail jams, slopestyle, and other obstacles.
+The mountain has five chairlifts: two high speed quads, two fixed-grip quads, and one triple.
+It also includes 3 magic carpets for beginning skiers.
+There are also 2 terrain parks with Progression Park being located off of Far East Triple that occasionally features a short half pipe and the more difficult Ribeye located off the Basin Quad that regularly features rail jams, slopestyle, and other obstacles.